2019 Vault Rankings

-The Digital Real Estate Services segment consists of News Corp's 62% in REA Group, a publicly-traded company based in Australia, and its 80% interest in Move.
-The remaining 20% interest in Move is held by REA Group.
+The Digital Real Estate Services segment consists of News Corp's over 60% in REA Group, a publicly-traded company based in Australia, and its approximately 80% interest in Move.
+The remaining some 20% interest in Move is held by REA Group.
 REA lists properties for sale in Australia and Asia and offers financial services.
 Move operates the realtor.com website in the US.

-News Corp. is based in New York City and has subsidiaries elsewhere in the US, Australia, and the UK.
+News Corp is based in New York City and has subsidiaries elsewhere in the US, Australia, Asia, and the UK.
 In addition, book publisher HarperCollins has a warehouse in Scotland and Dow Jones runs an office in Hong Kong.
-Australia and other countries generates about 45% of sales.
-Followed by the US and Canada accounts for roughly 40% of sales and Europe (mostly the UK and Ireland), more than 15%.
+Australia and other countries generate over 40% of sales.
+Followed by the US and Canada account for roughly 40% of sales and Europe (mostly the UK and Ireland), more than 15%.

 Sales and Marketing